elunna/nerfhack-changelog/README.md

   These beings are tame and act like pets, but they have a limited life span.
 (In SLASH'EM there was no life span unless you left them on a level to become untame).
-Here, when the cartomancer plays a summon card - it will summon a spell being with a predetermined life span that will fight aggressively for you.
+Here, when the cartomancer plays a summon card - it will summon a spell being with a predetermined life span that will fight aggressively for you, ignoring any balking that a regular pet would obey.
 If you get credit for killing a spell being, they only ever grant 1XP.
 Spell beings also never leave corpses and spawn with no inventory.

 **Summon cards:**
 * Cartomancers will start out with a few summon cards, and they will also have the